-Fig. 3.23: Spatial distribution of average monthly (a) MODISA Chla anomalies, (b) MODISA Cphy anomalies, and (c) MODISA SST anomalies, where monthly differences were derived relative to a MODISA 16-year climatological record (October 2002-September 2018).
+Fig. 3.23.
+Spatial distribution of average monthly (a) MODIS-A Chla anomalies, (b) MODIS-A Cphy anomalies, and (c) MODIS-A SST anomalies, where monthly differences were derived relative to a MODIS-A 16-year climatological record (Oct 2002–Sep 2018).
 Chla and Cphy are stated as % difference from climatology, while SST is shown as an absolute difference.
-Also shown in each panel is the location of the mean 15oC SST isotherm (black lines) delineating the permanently stratified ocean (PSO).
+Also shown in each panel is the location of the mean 15°C SST isotherm (black lines) delineating the permanently stratified ocean (PSO).